jkunimune/Djastiz/en-Specification.md

 |**Nasalised**      | en |**Mid**   | ˧ |
 |**Nasal release**  | dn |**Low**   | ˩ |
 |**Lateral release**| dl |

+### Other formats

+When graphical communication is not available, Lawntoklian can take advantage of the many commplementary systems based around the Latin alphabet, including morse code, Braille, and ASCII.

+## Vocabulary

+There are three broad classes of word in Chastisun: nouns, verbs, and particles.
+These words are drawn from Chinese, Italic, Germanic, Indo-Iranian, Semitic, Atlantic-Congo, Esperanto, and onomotopoetic lexicons.
+The source languages were carefully selected and weighted in order to give the most mnemonic value to the greatest number of people.
+Source words are modified when entering Chatisun to match its strict morphology.
+All morphemes start and end with a consonant and contain no consonant clusters, so consonant clusters indicate morpheme boundaries in compound words.
+Particles, meanwhile, either start or end with a vowel depending on whether they are a prefix-particle or a suffix-particle.
+The following section will discuss verbs and nouns, as well as their properties and various subdivisions.

+### Verbs

+As previously stated, verbs are used to create predicates.
+The list of all verbs is present in this repository at [verb.csv](dictionary/verb.csv).
+There are two main classes of verb: _dynamic_ and _stative_.

+Dynamic verbs are more like the verbs an English-speaker might encounter in its own language.
+Each describes an action that changes with respect to time.
+The universe after the action occurs is typically different from the universe before.

+Stative verbs tend to share more in common with English adjectives than English verbs.
+They indicate that the subject has some state, which may or may not change as time passes.
+When the state has a numeric parameter, such as the latitude in `bav`, that number can be specified by the complement of `ia`, and the reference, or zero, can be specified by the direct object.
+Thus, `reidien ir ho ang ia filidelfia u bav`.
+When the state takes a non-numeric parameter, such as `thru`, the verb is a special kind of stative verb called a _copula_, and that parameter should be the object.
+When the state cannot be logically parametrised, it is called an _absolute_.

+### Nouns

+If it is a binary state with no arguments, it should be a noun, not a verb.
+I actually have nothing more to say about nouns.
+They are completely intuitive and uninteresting words that seed noun phrases, though I suppose I should mention that you can find the full list in the file [noun.csv](dictionary/noun.csv), if you haven't guessed that yet.

+### Pseudowords

+_Pseudowords_ are common phrases that do not merit mention in a dictionary but do render as single words when written.
+These are the afforementioned relative verb noun definitions, the pronoun `f` modified by a relative clause with only a predicate.
+To save space, these may be written without whitespace between the characters.
+Thus, `f l u jeuth` may be written as a single word, `flujeuth`.
+They function just as nouns, as they would were the whitespace included.
+Pseudowords are very similar to _compound words_, but, as stated, are far too predictable and plentiful to be listed in a dictionary.

+### Compound words

+In addition to the basic, independent words, there are compound words.
+Compound words are formed by simply combining two or more preexisting words.
+A compound word may combine several common grammar tokens into a single word that has the same meaning as the combination of its parts, or it may combine two or more verbs, nouns, or pseudowords to create something new.
+In the latter case, the meaning and part of speech is closest to the second word, with the first word providing additional detail.
+There are thousands of them, supplying the many nuanced and specific concepts a complete langauge needs.
+The vast majority, however, are not documented here.
+That's because there are thousands of them, and I have a life.
+I recorded the ones I needed for various things in [compound_word.csv](dictionary/compound_word.csv), but I guess if you want to sing Djastiz, you can just come up with your own, provided they are logical.
+Submit a pull request if you think some compound word ought to be included in the main list.
+If it is a technical or regional term, though, beware, as a _loanword_ may be more appropriate.

+### Loanwords

 For words that describe deeply technical concepts like deoxyribonucleic acid, cultural concepts like ahupua&#8216;a, or a combination of the two like the oriental ladyfern, the preferred method of denotation is the loanword, a word taken directly from other languages.
 Loanwords in Musical Djastiz use Modern Djastiz's phonology.
 The word should be taken from a language that has regional or historical ties to the concept.
 For example, a specific species of fox should have a word loaned from a language sung in a region where that fox is or was found.
 Gramatically, loanwords are equivalent to nouns.
 Note that this is also the preferred method for generating toponyms, even when the country in question uses a compound word in the native language.
 For example, while the United States of America could be described with the words `ngidh` and `flupshr`, the proper term in Djastiz is `iunaitedsteits`.
 Loanwords use the phonology of Modern Djastiz, and contain no tones save the `moja`.